gianordoli/bootcamp_2014_code/day_10/README.md

 ### DAY 10

 ##Key Concepts
+* Pixel manipulation
   * PImage review
   * Image display
   * Changing colors
   * Static and dynamic image processing
 * Libraries
   * Minim
   * ControlP5
   * Video
   * pBox2D

 ##Homework:
-Work on your final projects!
+Use pixel manipulation to make a self-portrait.
+Use either camera or image as a source.